SwissDataScienceCenter/renku/docs/tutorials/first_steps/06_interactive_exploration.rst

     Go to `this example script <https://renkulab.io/projects/renku-tutorial/flights-tutorial-r/files/blob/.tutorial/meta/templates/FilterFlights.R>`_
     download the file to your computer.
-Make the ``src`` directory in your running interactive session and drag and drop the downloaded script there.
+Make the ``src`` directory in your running interactive session and upload the script there.

-In either case, use the ``renku save`` command to save your results, like the
+In each case, use the ``renku save`` command to save your results, like the
 following:

 .. code-block:: console